flotpython/tools/pdf/README.md

 # HOW TO

+## Update Jul 2025

+- had to tweak the `Python.tex` template again (see below), to make it work with the latest `nbconvert` and `pandoc` versions
+- also needed to artificially define the `\pandocbounded` command, to avoid a weird error that I could not track down; this is probably related to a recent `pandoc` version

 ## Update Nov 2023

 - turns out that a recent jupytext somehow decided to drop tags in `latex:` because of the `:`